facebook/docusaurus/docs/api-pages.md

 If you wish to use your own components inside the website directory, use `process.cwd()` which will refer to the `website` directory to construct require paths.
 For example, if you add a component to `website/core/mycomponent.js`, you can use the require path, `'process.cwd() + /core/mycomponent.js'`.

-There is a special import for custom items `@theme-original`.
-The `theme-original` alias (just like using `theme` alias) will not get the theme component from the plugin's code.
-While the `init-theme` alias refers to the proper (theme) component (from the theme itself, where it is first defined).
-Therefore the `theme-original` is for the user and `theme-initial` is for the plugins.

 ## Provided Components

 Docusaurus provides the following components in `CompLibrary`: